Physics help from experts.

 (See below for answers)

 2. A rocket drifting sideways in space starts its engine and receives a sustained force toward the front of the rocket.
-Complete the following by drawing the path of the rocket while the engine is on.
+Complete the following by drawing the path of the rocket while the force is applied.

 4. In the following diagram we are looking down on a track with two semicircular sections and two straight sections.
 A sprinter is running in a counterclockwise direction with constant speed.
 At each position of the sprinter, draw the following vectors: velocity, acceleration.